There is hope for everything to be made right.

 When I was thirteen years old, I was adopted.

 I’d spent most of my life in and out of foster homes throughout the state of Michigan.
-When a family came along that I loved and that loved me dearly, I asked my birth mother to sign over her rights so that I could be adopted.
-My caseworker drove me to her home, and I pleaded with her, telling her that if she truly loved me and wanted what was best for me, she would let me go.
-She would give me the opportunity to have a different, better life.
+When a family came along that I loved and that loved me dearly, I asked my birth mother to relinquish her rights so that I could be adopted.
+My caseworker drove me to her home.
+I pleaded with her, telling her that if she truly loved me, she would let me go.
+She would give me the opportunity to have a different life.

 Soon after my adoption, my adoptive family and I moved to another state.
 The pain, however, stayed with me.